 In a Nutshell: Why these are Ultimate tents

 As you go through the descriptions and specs of the MoonLights, it’s pretty easy to see that these are excellent tents.
 Well and truly thought out and impeccably executed by the world's top factory.
-Why would TheTentLab's owner, Mike Cecot-Scherer, a tent designer by trade with forty one years of experience, make and sell anything else?
+Why would TheTentLab's owner, Mike Cecot-Scherer, a tent designer by trade with forty six years of experience, make and sell anything else?
 Once you’ve explored the MoonLight's design details and features, once you're convinced that I’ve done a bang-up job, the next question is “OK, top level, what's the most important betterness we're selling here?”

-If camping is part of your lifestyle, something that you do regularly and for a long time, then freak windstorms, snowstorms, and diluvial rains are not freakish at all – you've probably had them before and you know that you'll have them again.
-These tents are built with great attention to strength and performance in all directions: they deal with freak, harsh, infrequent but inevitable conditions – providing nearly winter-tent levels of strength at far lower weights (and they're vastly cooler in hot weather).
+in all directions: they deal with freak, harsh, infrequent but inevitable conditions – providing nearly winter-tent levels of strength at far lower weights (and they're vastly cooler in hot weather).
 Once you become used to their capabilities, you'll experience a shift in the types of campsites you're drawn to because the most spectacular campsites are always the most exposed.
 With the MoonLights: GO THERE, camp, enjoy.

-International travelers will find that these tents are perfectly adapted to wild weather places like Iceland and Norway or even the tent-spanking Torres Del Paine National Park in Chile.
+Handling difficult conditions is what makes the MoonLights so good for international trips to wild weather places like the tent-spanking Torres Del Paine National Park in Chile.
 And unlike other tents made to handle big blows, the MoonLights are also very comfortable in desert heat.
-These tents are versatile and strong.

-I don't just talk about strength, I designed it in and proofed it out.
+These tents are versatile and strong andI don't just talk about strength, I designed it in and proofed it out.

-Our wind tunnel testing sets a lofty new standard for showing you that the MoonLights are strong in every direction.
+strong in every direction.
 Weather IS change.
-You can't setup a tent with its strongest side into the wind and expect that that will be the right direction even a few hours later.
+You can't setup a tent with its strongest side into the wind (assuming the site lets you do that) and expect that that will be the right direction even a few hours later.
 Most storms are part of rotating systems and as they move over or past you, the wind changes direction.
 So a tent made to actually handle this must be strong in every direction.
 And this is exactly what most tents aren't: quite the contrary, most tents have shockingly weak broadsides (even some winter ones).
 The MoonLights are radically different in this respect and we have the wind tests to prove it.

 As you watch the wind test video or look over the results, keep in mind three things: